oroinc/documentation/backend/websockets/configuration/index.rst

         access_log /var/log/nginx/oro_https_access.log;
      }

-In this configuration example you should replace the following values:
+In this configuration example, you should replace the following values:

 * **example.com** with your configured domain name.
 * **ssl_certificate_key** and **ssl_certificate** with the actual values of your active SSL certificate.